iobeam/iobeam-client-python/README.md

 ## Overview

-This library allows Python clients to send and query data to the iobeam backend.
+This library allows Python clients to send data to the iobeam backend.

 At a high-level, here's how it works: